hoangvvo/nextjs-mongodb-app/CONTRIBUTING.md

-# Contribute to nextjs-mongodb-app
+# Contribute to nextjs-mongodb-app-bt

 :+1::tada: Thank you for being here.
-It is people like you that make `nextjs-mongodb-app` great and help shape a better open-source community.
+It is people like you that make `nextjs-mongodb-app-bt` great and help shape a better open-source community.

 Following this guideline improves communication and organization, which helps save your and other developers' times and effort in future development.

-## What `nextjs-mongodb-app` is looking for
+## What `nextjs-mongodb-app-bt` is looking for

 I welcome all contributions from the community.
 There are many ways to contribute: